huaweicloud/terraform-provider-huaweicloud/docs/resources/codearts_deploy_host.md

 * `can_add_host` - Indicates whether the user has the permission to add hosts.

-* `can_connection_test` - Indicates whether to test the host connectivity permission.
+* `can_copy` - Indicates whether the user has the permission to copy hosts.

 ## Import